eProsima/Micro-XRCE-DDS-docs/docs/client.rst

 1. Flashes all output streams sending the data through the transport.
 2. If there is any reliable stream, it will perform the asociated reliable behaviour to ensure the communication.
-3. Listens messages from the agent and call the associated callback (a topic callback or a status callback).
+3. Listens messages from the agent and call the associated callback if exists (a topic callback or a status callback).

-The ``_until_timeout`` suffix function version will perform these actions until the waiting for a new message reaches the timeout.
+The ``_until_timeout`` suffix function version will perform these actions until receiving one message.
+Once the message has been received or the timeout has been reached, the function finishes.
-Only if the time waiting for a message overcome the timeout, the function finished.
+Only when the time waiting for a message overcome the ``timeout`` duration, the function finishes.
-The function will return ``true`` if the sent data have been confirmed, ``false`` otherwise.
+The function will return ``true`` if has received a message, ``false`` if the timeout has been reached.

 :session: Session structure previously initialized.
-:timeout: Time to waiting a new message, in milliseconds.
+:timeout: Time for waiting a new message, in milliseconds.
-          For waiting without timeout, set the value to MR_TIMEOUT_INF
+          For waiting without timeout, set the value to ``MR_TIMEOUT_INF``

 ------